lixin9311/tcpproxy/cmd/tlsrouter/README.md

 # Now there can be variables in config
 # lucus.d1.tyd.us -> internal.nakagawa.lucus:443
+# But remember, acme challenge will not work if this feature is used
 /(?P<name>.*)\.d1\.tyd\.us/ /internal.nakagawa.${name}:443/

 # Yes, there is also anonymous variable, but be careful with the brackets